robwestbrook/snippetbox/README.md

 While the book uses MySQL as its database, this repository uses SQLite.
 This results in some added code for converting SQLite's datetime strings to Go's time.Time format.

+In the users table, duplicate email is handled differently because of SQLite.
+Instead of importing and using an MySQL error library, I processed the error returned from SQLite as a string.

 For the session management section of the book, I also use SQLite instead of MySQL.
 This means the SQLite package for the session store manager, sqlite3store, was used.
 Using this package, I was able to follow the book's implementaion of sessions seamlessly.